sustainablepace/event-storming-tech-talk/readme.md

 ![Process Modelling](process-modelling-example.jpg)

+An example of process modelling
+- 45 minute experiment by Team Turtlez
-A trivial example of process modelling, showing three different flows of order fulfillment: FFC 2.0, FFC 1.0, DHL
+- three different flows of order fulfillment: FFC 2.0, FFC 1.0, DHL (trivialized)
+- understanding of whole process is vague
+- maybe an interesting experiment: are policies on the correct zoom level?

 ## Software Design